varshb/loss-traces-defenses/README.md

 outperforming both traditional vulnerability metrics, such as loss, and lightweight MIAs using few shadow models.
 We also show LT-IQR to accurately identify points vulnerable to multiple MIA methods and perform ablation studies.
-We be- lieve LT-IQR enables model developers to identify vulnerable training samples, for free, as part of the model development process.
+We believe LT-IQR enables model developers to identify vulnerable training samples, for free, as part of the model development process.
 Our results emphasize the potential of artifact-based methods to efficiently evaluate privacy risks.